yabellini/docs.carpentries.org/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 - "It is too easy..."
 - "It is too hard..."
 - "I cannot believe you do not know X ..."
-- Say negative things about any applications or OS (Word, Excel, Windows, Mac, GUI).
-No tool is perfect, and this kind of disdain is not productive or conducive to the learning process.
+- Negative things about any applications or OS (Word, Excel, Windows, Mac, GUI): No tool is perfect, and this kind of disdain is not productive or conducive to the learning process.

 **Code of Conduct (Summary View)**